whamcloud/lemur/man/lhsm-plugin-s3.1.md

       authentication.
 The default value will be the AWS S3 endpoint for the current region.

+`aws_access_key_id`
+:      AWS access key.
+This is provided for convenience.
+Typically keys are
+       provided though a standard mechanism for AWS  tools, such as ~/.aws/credentials, AWS_ACCESS_KEY_ID environment  variable, or an IAM Role.
+If this is set, then this will take priority over other keys found in the environment.

+`aws_secret_access_key`
+:      AWS secret key.
+This is provided for convenience.
+Typically keys are
+       provided though a standard mechanism for AWS  tools, such as ~/.aws/credentials, AWS_SECRET_ACCESS_KEY environment variable, or an IAM Role.
+If this is set, then this will take priority over other keys found in the environment.

 `num_threads`
 :     The maximum number of concurrent copy requests the plugin will allow.